dileep-gadiraju/elastic-search-training/GeoQueries.md

-* Find nyc restaurants using `geo_distance` of 550 kms from location lat , long.
+* Find nyc restaurants using `geo_distance` of 50 miles from location lat , long.
 Try changing distance to see the number of documents returned:

 ```